jeffrey1183/coding-notes/cs-50/README.md

 As a product manager, I always define the specification of websites and apps.
 In my notes,I list each example including what features.

-There are many ways to demo and deploy your learning, my way is [Github Pages](https://youtu.be/1u2qu-EmIRc?t=6006).
-It lets you take a GitHub repository and deploy it to the internet for everyone able to look at.
+There are many ways to demo and deploy your learning to internet.
+My way is using [Github Pages](https://youtu.be/1u2qu-EmIRc?t=6006).
+It lets your GitHub repository deploy it to the internet and able to look at for everyone.

 Catalog
 * Git